nReyna/hello_R/README.md

 ```
 Then our hypothesis become

-$H_0$: The mean CTR for Male users that signed in is equal to that of the Female usersthat are signed in.
+H_0: The mean CTR for Male users that signed in is equal to that of the Female usersthat are signed in.

-$H_a$: The difference in the means is not equal to 0
+H_a: The difference in the means is not equal to 0
 ```{R}
 t.test(df_F$CTR, df_M$CTR)
 ```